JuliaActors/YAActL.jl/docs/src/examples.md

 Response(2432902008176640000)
 ```

-If we send our requests to the factorial actor successively without waiting and then read the response link, we still get the same sequence – which is a bit surprising.
+If we send our requests successively without waiting and then read the response link, we still get the same sequence – which is a bit surprising.